 There may be some white mold on the fermented bran at the end of the two weeks.
 This is good.
 If however the mold is black or green it means either some air got in or the material was too wet.

 For storing long term dry the bran well.
 Ten pounds of bokashi would last the average family 6-10 months.
 Properly dried it can be stored for several years.
 Store in an airtight container out of direct light.

 You might decide to get together with friends and make a big batch at once.
 Here are the amounts you need to make 50 pounds of the bran.
 For a family this would be enough for several years.

 Use the same method as above.
 The water needed will depend to some extent on where you live.
 If it is very humid you will likely need less water, very dry more water.
 Test by squeezing a handful of the bokashi together.

 For long term storage dry and then store in airtight containers out of direct sunlight.

 I just spoke with the local feed store here and can get a 25 kg or about 55 lb bag of bran for $20.
 I can buy a liter of microbes from a Canadian supplier for about $30.
 I only need $6 worth for my bran.
 The rest I can store for later batches.
 I figure I can make a 3 to 4 year supply of bokashi for about $28.

 For premade bokashi I would pay about $15 for 5 pounds from one supplier.

 Your bran and molasses are available either at the grocery store or at a feed store if you live in an agricultural area.
 Water comes from the tap left to sit out for a couple of days.
 The only tricky ingredient is the EM-1, effective microorganisms or something equivalent.
-As microbes can not always pass borders easily you need to find a source for your country.

 If you are from another country contact EMRO Japan to find a source for your area.